 The discount started to incentivise consumers to use reusable cups.
-This incentive helped to overcome the perceived friction points of having to buy a reusable cup, carry a cup and wash your own cup.
+This incentive helped overcome the perceived friction point of having to buy a reusable cup, carry the cup and wash it between uses.

 In the early days of the specialty London coffee scene it was not uncommon for takeout drinks to be discounted.
-However, around 2010/11 this started to change as key shops started offering level in and out pricing.
-The instigators of reusable cups pitched their product as a cost saving to coffee shops, who would no longer have to buy a paper cup, and also reducing environmental impacts.
+However, around 2010-11 this started to change as key shops started offering level in and out pricing.
+The instigators of reusable cups pitched their product as a cost saving to coffee shops, who would no longer have to buy a paper cup, and also a reduction in environmental impacts.
 However, it’s become clear that neither of these points stack up.

-The cost of a takeout paper cup is typically just 5 – 10 pence (significantly less than the discount offered) and it is becoming increasingly apparent that takeout cups do little to benefit the environment, especially those made of energy intensive materials such as glass or metal and those made with multiple materials.
+The cost of a takeout paper cup is typically just 5 – 10 pence (significantly less than the discount) and it is becoming increasingly apparent that takeout cups do little to benefit the environment, especially those made of energy intensive materials such as glass or metal.

 The industry now also has a greater appreciation that takeout sales are not bonus sales, they are core business.
 Most coffee shops in the United Kingdom operate in an A1 use class premises, which require the majority of sales to be consumed off site to be compliant with legislation.

 The greatest beneficiary from discounts on reusable cups hasn’t been coffee shops, the coffee industry, or the environment, but the reusable takeout cups brands themselves that have achieved strong sales growth and profitability through the business model.
 Simply put, our calculations show that the benefit of the discount has always been unfairly tilted towards these brands and not the coffee shop business or customers that they purport to serve.

 Why now is the time to end the discount